brainstem-org/brainstem_support/docs/datamodel/stem/collection.md

 Visit the [permissions page] to learn more.

 ## Collection API access
 The API allows for programmable access to collections.
-Learn more about the collections' fields and data structure on the [Collection API page].
+Learn more about the collections' fields and data structure on the [Collection API page]({{"api/stem/collection/"|absolute_url}}).